bodamat/My-ToDo-preview/README.md

 My Awesome Todo is web application for your task

 # Site
-If you want see this web program, then go to [this link](https://bodamat.github.io/My-ToDo-preview/#/auth)
+If you want to see this web program, then go to [this link](https://bodamat.github.io/My-ToDo-preview/#/auth)

 ![preview](preview.png)